dominc8/netlist_converter/README.md

 # netlist_converter
-Program for converting spice netlists to visual format (.asc understandable by LTSpice).
+Program for visualization of spice netlists and conversion to visual format (.asc understandable by LTSpice).

 ## Building and running UTs